Lumby BC Travel Guide

-A motel and B & B suits are available near the village centre, but the majority of accommodation options are the rustic types including lakeside cabins and campsites.
+A motel and B & B suits are available near the village centre.
+For short-time visitors, this is ideal as you are within walking distance to shops, restaurants, Blue Ox Pub, coffee shops, Visitor Centre and all other services.
+Other accommodation options include rustic lakeside cabins and campsites.

 RV camping and tent sites are available in the heart of the village at the municipal campground.
 Private campgrounds are situated in the Mabel Lake Valley, as well as in Cherryville, 29 km east of Lumby.